How To Fix Constant Apple ID Verification Password Popups on iPhone

 If your Apple ID verification keeps popping up for no apparent reason you cannot sign into your iCloud account.
 The problem can usually be fixed with a software update or resetting your iCloud settings and information.

-First of all, check if you have an iOS update available by going to the “Settings” then to “General” and afterwards “Software Updates” because the issue in question is primarily affecting users on iOS 9.1, which is outdated at this point.
+First of all, check if you have an iOS update available by going to the “Settings” then to “General” and afterwards “Software Updates”.
 This might already fix the issue for you.
 If not, keep on reading.

 Apple ID Verification: What you can do about it

 Log out of your iCloud account on all connected devices.
-Simply go to the Settings app in iOS and tap iCloud, then scroll down and sign out of your account.
+Simply go to the Settings app in iOS and tap on [your Name], then scroll down and select Sign Out.
 Repeat this on all mobile Apple devices you own.

 On your Mac, if you have one, go to System Preferences and click iCloud, then signout of your iCloud account on that machine as well.
 Repeat for any additional Mac desktops or notebooks.
 Make sure that none of your devices are logged in.